 Another tradition from the past that is fading is the Bok-jo-ri which is a traditional tool used for separating rice from small stones or straw.
 In the past Bok-jo-ri vendors would travel around villages early Seol-nal morning yelling "buy Bok-jo-ri".
 When the vendor was heard he would be called into the house and the house owner then buys a Bok-jo-ri and this signifies the collecting of fortune throughout the day and the rest of the year.

 This means literally, "Receive a lot of fortune!" and is the greeting used by everyone for at least three to four weeks after Seol-nal upon first seeing a friend or acquaintance.
 So be sure to learn it and say it to all your Korean friends!

 appreciate your patronage and do not wish to send unsolicited mail.
 We send

-our newsletter once to each new customer, and monthly* to continued
+our newsletter once to each new customer, and every other month or so* to continued

 subscribers.
 If you would like to be removed from our mailing list for any

 reason, click on the link below and send the new email that appears.

 email message not appear, reply to this email with the word “UNSUBSCRIBE” in

 the subject line.